Purdue-CS193/lab-1-aakarshitpandey/index.md

+# Aakarshit's First CS-193 Lab

+Few things I like about CS 193 Lab are:
+- Insightful Lessons are taught.
+- Conducted by students which is unique
+- Each class has something new to learn

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.